ukez15/nordix-nephio/demos/starting-with-porch/README.md

 porchctl -n porch-demo rpkg push management-8b80738a6e0707e3718ae1db3668d0b8ca3f1c82 blueprints/network-function
 ```

-Check on the Gitea web UI andwe can see that the actual package contents have been pushed.
+Check on the Gitea web UI and we can see that the actual package contents have been pushed.

 Now we propose and approve the package.